sfpravelo/Phytoplankton/README.md

 # Watch Hab R8
-Repository of marine phytoplankton and dinocyst in Eastern Visayas, Philippines
+Supplementary data for the paper "A snapshot on the distribution of coastal phytoplankton communities in five HAB-affected bays in Eastern Visayas, Philippines"